aayush420/aayush420/README.md

 ### Hi there 👋
 I'm a Pentester at TCS.
 I love system administration.
 I also love programming in Python (Vanilla, Django & Flask), JavaScript (Vanilla & Vue), Go, PHP & C. So, if you need help on any contribution to the community, count me in...

-- 🔭 I’m currently working on a few applications running Laravel & Django in the background.
-- 🌱 I’m currently learning DFIR (Digital Forensics & Incident Response).
-- 📫 How to reach me:
+- 📫 Here's how to reach me:
   - [Twitter - thisis420](https://twitter.com/thisis420)
   - [Mail](mailto:balkripra.1996@gmail.com)
 <!--